colinaut/alpinejs-plugin-simple-validate/README.md

 * Use `x-validate` directive along with modifiers directly on form fields to add additional validation, such as  `x-validate.wholenumber`
 * Write a custom error message one of two ways:
   * Add `data-error-msg='custom error message'` on field itself
-  * Add an sibling element with `error-msg` class and write your own error message there.
-It will add the proper aria-errormessage linked id tags for you.
+  * Add a sibling element with `error-msg` class and write your own error message there.
+The plugin searches all next siblings and will add the proper aria-errormessage linked id tags for you.
+This is also useful if you want some descriptive text or other element before the error message.
   * Add an element with the correct id attribute anywhere on the page (id is `error-msg-${name}`) and it will use that.
-* Another advantage of adding your own `error-msg` class element is if you want the error message after another element.
-The plugin searches all next siblings, so if want a description text element or label right after the field then add `<span class="error-msg"></span>` after the description and it will use that.
-* Use `x-validate.group` on checkboxes or radio buttons to validate that at least one is selected.
+* Use `x-validate.group` on groups of checkboxes or radio buttons to validate that at least one is selected.
 * Add a specific test to a field like `x-validate='$el.value === 'bunny'`; this can be paired up with other validations.
 For example: `x-validate.website='$el.includes('bunny')` for only websites with the word bunny in the name.
 * Use `$validate.isComplete(el)` to detect if the form, `<fieldset>` groups or any field is completed
 * Use `x-required` directive with a boolean function to set if a field is required or not.
 This is useful for if you have a field that only shows when another field is set to a certain value.
-For example if a select field has an other option and you want an other text field.
+For example if a select field has an 'other' option and you want an 'other' text field.
 * You can an skip `x-validate` on the `<form>` and just add `x-validate` on fields directly if you only want a couple fields validated.
 The x-data is still required on `<form>`.
 * The examples folder in the git repo shows some of what you can do with this plugin.